szaumoor/ZSTweaks/README.md

 - +1 THAC0 bonus
 - Speed factor of 0
+- +5% Critical chance
-- +5% Critical chance, and critical hits do moderately additional damage additively in a second tick of damage.
+- Overwhelming criticals: critical hits do moderately additional damage additively in a second tick of damage.
   - The formula for critical damage added (additively) is: (**MaxWpnDmg** - 1) **+**  2 dice of **MaxWpnDmg**:
   - Dagger **+0** -> 3 + 2d4, i.e. 5-11 dmg
   - Dagger **+1** -> 4 + 2d5, i.e. 6-14 dmg